Packed-Decimal Format

 This section describes how to convert the previously discussed packed-decimal formats into text strings to print or display the information in a human readable form.
 Before converting the packed-decimal fields it should be determined if a conversion is necessary.
 The following list provides some basic guidelines.

-3. When migrating or transferring data from a COBOL oriented, IBM Mainframe or AS/400 environment to a non-COBOL oriented (Windows or UNIX) environment (i.e. ASCII/Text or excel spreadsheet) then a conversion will be required.
+3. When migrating or transferring data from a COBOL oriented, IBM Mainframe or AS/400 environment to a non-COBOL oriented (Linux, UNIX or Windows) environment (i.e. ASCII/Text or excel spreadsheet) then a conversion will be required.
 This may require two conversion tasks.
 The packed-decimal fields (or data strings) will need to be converted to a zoned-decimal format (sign leading separate with an explicit decimal point should be considered depending on the target environment).
 The zoned-decimal format may then require a conversion from EBCDIC to ASCII.

 This section describes how to convert a packed-decimal field (i.e. PIC S9(5) USAGE IS COMPUTATIONAL-3) to a zoned-decimal field (i.e. PIC S9(5) USAGE IS DISPLAY SIGN LEADING SEPARATE).
 The resulting field will have a separate leading sign but will still have an implied decimal based on the field definition from the COBOL picture clause.